ajaybabu27/covid_assembly_pipeline/README.md

 This is a wrapper pipeline for the https://github.com/mjsull/COVID_pipe repo.
 This wrapper pushes the data to PathogenDB.

-#### To run this pipeline first create the conda environment for it to run in.
+#### To run this pipeline first clone this repo and create the conda environment for it to run in.

 ``` cd  <this directory>```